ASWGA recognises industry excellence by facilitating and supporting wool competitions both regionally and nationally.

 ASWGA Fleece Competition

 ASWGA holds an annual national Fleece Competition.
-The first place prize winner receives the Cleckheaton Grand Champion Fleece Trophy sponsored by Australian Country Spinners.
+The first place prize winner receives the Cleckheaton Grand Champion Fleece Trophy sponsored by the Australian Yarn Company.
 These awards are divided into four categories to better represent traditional fine crimping wools.
 Based on the Bradford score the categories are 90s and finer, 80s, 74s and 70s.
 Scores are given for the fleece attributes of weight, quality, yield, trueness, uniformity evenness and excellence.

 Winners are announced from each ASWGA region Albury-Wodonga, Ararat-Barunah, Goulburn-Yass, Hamilton, Mudgee, New England, Tasmania and Western Australia.